Wagyx/x3d-off-viewer/README.md

 ## How to use it within your web page

+### New way
+Take a look at the x_ite-off-viewer.html:

+First, link x_ite.min.js and AntiprismOFFParser.js.
+Then, use the "x3d-canvas" tag with the off file as the "src" attribute.

+### Old way
 Take a look at the x3d-off-viewer.html:

 First, link x_ite.min.js, main.js (at the end of the <body>).